prstat -x

-When looking with processes on your system, sometimes you ask your self “Who the heck started this process?
-Often it’s a process started by SMF as part of a service (or by a process started by SMF) but then the question is “Which service?”. prstat
+When looking at processes on your system, sometimes you ask yourself “Who the heck started this process?”
+Often it’s a process started by SMF as part of a service (or by a process started by SMF) but then the question is “Which service?”. prstat now got the new -x option.
+This shows for each process the FMRI of each process that was started as part of an SMF service.

 You have to scroll right to see the new output: